 Who Comes First – Resellers or Customers?

 So you’ve made the decision to take more control of your brand on Amazon using the Brand Registry service.
-This has now given you greater influence and control over your brand’s product listings on Amazon so that you can make sure that your products are being sold correctly.
+This has given you greater influence and control over your brand’s product listings on Amazon.
+Now you can make sure that your products are being sold correctly.

 Now, a lot of businesses think that this is where their work is done on Amazon – they’ve protected their brand from unscrupulous 3rd party sellers and can now leave the rest of the work to their existing brick and mortar resellers.
 Plus, they may not want to “rock the boat” with their authorised resellers and potentially damage relationships with businesses that have helped them grow.